syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 {% endhighlight %}

-Following table illustrates the properties that "options" argument takes.
+The following table illustrates the properties that "options" argument takes.

 <table>
 <tr>